Don’t need funding now but think you might in the future? Plan ahead with a business line of credit.

 When Not to Use a Business Line of Credit

 You should not use a line of credit for long-term financing.
-If you do, you run the risk of not having the line of credit if an emergency should arise.
+If you do, you risk not having the line of credit if an emergency arises.
 The line of credit should be used for short cash flow gaps that can be paid back quickly.

 It is also dangerous to use this product for frivolous expenses, such as eating out on business trips or paying for a company car.